Cherreads

 So much has happened since then.

 I kept picking solo quests, trying to spread my name.
 Then there was that one adventuring party that insisted on accompanying me.
-And in that party, that's where I met her.
+And in that party, that's where I met a blonde girl who made me realize my first failure in manhood.

 I was truly devastated back then.